ancient-military-history

 Regional Variations in Military Economic Impact

 The nature of the military's economic impact varied greatly depending on the region's pre-existing economy, the density of troops, and the duration of occupation.
-Three broad patterns can be distinguished.
+Three broad patterns can be distinguished, reflecting the diversity of Roman provincial experience.

 The Danubian and Rhine Frontier Zones